psiberx/cp2077-cet-kit/README.md

 ### `Cron.lua`

-Helper to run one-off and repeating tasks.
+Run one-off and repeating tasks.

-Right now there is only two type of tasks: to run *after X secs* and to run *every X secs*.
+Right now only two type of tasks available: to run *after X secs* and to run *every X secs*.

-I plan to implement support of cron expressions and tie them to the game time system.
+I plan to implement support of cron expressions and tie them to the time system of the game.

 ### `GameUI.lua`

-Helper to track Game UI state reactively.
+Track Game UI state reactively.
 Doesn't use recurrent `onUpdate` checks.

 Current detections:

 - Menus (Main Menu, Pause Menu, Hub, Fast Travel, Drop Point, Vendor, Stash)